gelnomo/ART.-National-Inter-University-Big-Data-And-AI-Challenge-2023/README.md

 [STEM Fellowship Journal: Leveraging open data analytics and machine learning to improve diagnosis of diseases, patients’ care, and support: Proceedings from the 2023 Inter-University Big Data and AI Challenge
 ](https://journal.stemfellowship.org/doi/abs/10.17975/sfj-2023-007)

-## Evaluating the Effectiveness of RT-PCR Reports for Identifying Travellers Requiring Retesting

 **Introduction:**

 The ongoing COVID-19 pandemic has significantly impacted international travel, requiring the implementation of stringent measures to limit cross-border transmission.
 Pre-travel testing using RT-PCR reports has become a crucial component of these measures.
 However, the effectiveness of these reports in identifying individuals requiring retesting before travel remains unclear.
 This study aims to evaluate the performance of RT-PCR reports in differentiating travellers needing retesting, focusing specifically on the context of Toronto Pearson International Airport.